Robert Lewandowski: 2021–2022: Final season with Bayern and second European Golden Shoe

-On 15 January 2022, Lewandowski scored his 16th hat-trick and 300th Bundesliga goal in a 4–0 away win over 1.
-FC Köln.
+On 15 January 2022, Lewandowski scored his 16th hat-trick and 300th Bundesliga goal in a 4–0 away win over Köln.
 On 8 March, Lewandowski scored a hat-trick in a 7–1 win over Red Bull Salzburg in the second leg of Champions League round of 16.
 Coming inside the first 23 minutes of the match, Lewandowski's hat-trick becomes the earliest ever scored by a player from the start of a Champions League match.
 Taking just 11 minutes from first goal to last, Lewandowski's three-goal extravaganza against Salzburg also ranks as the quickest hat-trick ever scored in the knockout phases of the Champions League.
 With these goals he took himself beyond the 40-goal mark in all competitions for the seventh consecutive season.
+With the hat-trick, he also became the fastest player to 85 UCL goals, again edging past Lionel Messi's previous record.
+He also joined Cristiano Ronaldo and Messi as the only three players to have ten or more goals in three or more UCL campaigns, and joined Messi as the only two players who have scored a first half hat trick in a UCL knockout game.
 However, Lewandowski finished the league with 35 goals as top scorer for the fifth consecutive season and seventh outright, equaling the record of Gerd Müller.
 He also broke the Bundesliga record for most away goals in a single season with 19 goals.
 In addition, he won his second European Golden Shoe award for the second consecutive season.

 On 30 May 2022, Lewandowski stated his desire to leave Bayern Munich, saying "My story with Bayern has come to an end, I cannot imagine further good cooperation...
 I hope they will not stop me (from leaving) just because they can.
 A transfer is the best solution for everyone."